sindresorhus/conf/readme.md

 *If you need this for Electron, check out [`electron-store`](https://github.com/sindresorhus/electron-store) instead.*

 > [!NOTE]
 > This is not a database.
-The entire JSON file is read and written on every change, so it's best suited for small data like user settings.
-For large data, use SQLite or similar.
+The entire JSON file is read and written on every change, so it's best suited for small data like user settings that change occasionally.
+For large data, or for a high rate of changes, use SQLite or similar.

 ## Install